An Efficacy and Safety Study of Intravenous Anifrolumab to Treat Systemic Lupus Erythematosus in Pediatric Participants (BLOSSOM)

 • History of any non-SLE disease that has required treatment with oral or parenteral corticosteroids for more than a total of 2 weeks within the last 24 weeks prior to signing the ICF.

-• Active hepatitis B surface antigen OR hepatitis B core antibody (HBcAb), hepatitis C virus (HCV) antibody and detectable HCV ribonucleic acid (RNA) or any severe case of Herpes Zoster infection.
+• Active hepatitis B surface antigen OR hepatitis B core antibody (HBcAb), hepatitis C virus (HCV) antibody and detectable HCV ribonucleic acid (RNA) or any active or recent case of Herpes Zoster infection.

 • Any clinical cytomegalovirus or Epstein-Barr virus infection that has not completely resolved within 12 weeks prior to signing the ICF.